ZhuangLab/storm-analysis/README.md

 nose2
 ```

-Note: Due to issues with creating pickle files that are compatible across multiple OSs and versions of Python some of the tests may fail.
+Note: Due to issues with creating pickle files that are compatible across multiple OSs and versions of Python some of the tests may fail on Windows.
+They are all expected to pass on Linux.

 ## General Notes ##
 Questions should be addressed to Hazen Babcock (hbabcock _at_ fas.harvard.edu)